 Focusing a Spotlight on a Chronic National Problem

-NYUCD was the national host site for the event, which officially kickedoff National Children’s Dental Health Month.
-Two thousand additional sites across the nation also marked Give Kids A Smile® Day, with some 50,000 dental volunteers providing an estimated $75 million in free care.
+The NYU College of Dentistry was the national host site for the event, which officially kicked-off National Children’s Dental Health Month.
+In addition to the NYU College of Dentistry, 2,000 additional sites across the nation marked Give Kids A Smile® Day, with some 50,000 dental volunteers providing an estimated $75 million in free care.

 Dr. Richard I. Vogel, Interim Dean of the NYU College of Dentistry, noted that in our country today, poor and uninsured children suffer disproportionately from untreated dental disease and that minority children are less likely to receive dental care than white children.
 Approximately one-third of American children are uninsured.

 “What today really should be about,” Dean Vogel said, “goes beyond giving care on this day only.
 It should be about focusing a very large spotlight on healthcare disparities in our country.”

 Dr. Kathy Roth, President of the American Dental Association, spoke of the importance of giving underserved children across the country the opportunity to realize their full potential.
 “We are determined to give these children a start in life toward good oral health.
 The idea is not just to create happy smiles, it’s to give them quality oral healthcare so that they can spend their lives making the most of opportunities rather than in pain and discomfort and with poor self esteem. ”

 Dr. James Bramson, Executive Director of the ADA, said, “The purpose of this program is to focus the nation’s attention on the need for both federal and state support for children’s dental care.
 If we do that, we in the ADA, our corporate sponsors, and our volunteers can make children’s dental care a priority for our nation.”